noahmercado/gcp-text-to-speech-demo/README.md

 # Google Cloud Text-To-Speech Web App
-This repository contains the source code for a GCP Text-To-Speach (TTS) Web App hosted on GCP + Firebase.
+This repository contains the source code for a GCP Text-To-Speech (TTS) Web App hosted on GCP + Firebase.
 Deployment instructions can be found below.

 # Google Disclaimer
 This is not an officially supported Google product